solarwinds/snap-plugin-lib/tutorial/06-overview/README.md

 ### Tags

-As we mentioned many times, tags offer additional information associated with measurement.
+As previously stated, tags offer additional information associated with measurement.
 System collector will add information about PID to processes related metrics.

 ## Configuration

-In typical system with many running processes, administrator may be interested with only those, which takes meaningful level of resources (ie. CPU > 5%).
+In a typical system with many running processes, only specific thresholds might be of interest (ie. CPU > 5%).
 Also, accuracy of some measurements may be related to the duration that the measurement takes.

 Giving that requirements, our example configuration may be written as: